edvbld/jurov/README.md

 To remove all the binaries produced by the build, run
     ./waf distclean

-Tests
+Specs
 -----
-jurov uses [CuTest](http://cutest.sourceforge.net/) as its unit tests framework.
+jurov have been developed using BDD.
+It uses [CuTest](http://cutest.sourceforge.net/) as the test framework with additional macros on top.
 Since CuTest is so small, it is bundled together with jurov.
-To run all the unit test, just run
+To run all the unit specs, just run
-    ./waf configure build --test
+    ./waf configure build --spec

 Documentation
 -------------